freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 Answer the questions below to check your understanding of what we have covered so far.
 Try to answer the questions first before looking at the answers:

-*1. What is the difference between a table schema and a database schema?*
+*1. What is a schema, and what are two possible things it could refer to?*
 <details>
     <summary>Click to reveal the answer</summary>
-    <p>The table schema provides metadata about a specific table, such as the name, the column names, and their data types.
-The database schema provides metadata about the database as a whole, including the names of the tables that are in it.</p>
+    <p>The schema refers to the organization of data inside of a database.
+Data can be organized according to different scopes.
+For tables, a table schema provides metadata about a specific table, such as the name, the column names, and their data types.
+A database schema provides metadata about the database as a whole, including the names of the tables that are in it and the possible schemas that the tables are organized intos.
+It could also simply refer to a collection of tables within a database.</p>
 </details>
 </br>